awesome-spectral-indices/awesome-spectral-indices/README.rst

 Spectral Indices
 --------------------

-The ready-to-use curated list of spectral indices (`check the list here <https://github.com/davemlz/awesome-ee-spectral-indices/blob/main/output/spectral-indices-dict.json>`_) is presented in the `spectral-indices-dict.json` file.
-This file is used by the `eemont Python package <https://github.com/davemlz/eemont>`_ in order to compute spectral indices (Python API) and by the `spectral module <https://code.earthengine.google.com/?accept_repo=users/dmlmont/spectral>`_ in order to access the spectral indices in the Code Editor (JavaScript API).
+The ready-to-use curated list of spectral indices (`check the list here <https://github.com/davemlz/awesome-ee-spectral-indices/blob/main/output/spectral-indices-table.csv>`_) is presented here in order to compute multiple spectral indices in `Google Earth Engine <https://earthengine.google.com/>`_ for different datasets.
+This list is used by the `eemont Python package <https://github.com/davemlz/eemont>`_ in order to compute spectral indices in the Python API and by the `spectral module <https://code.earthengine.google.com/?accept_repo=users/dmlmont/spectral>`_ in order to access the spectral indices in the Code Editor (JavaScript API).

 Attributes
 ~~~~~~~~~~~~~~~~